Axl47/FastCommit/README.md

 - Enable VS Code's built-in Git extension
 - Restart VS Code if Git extension was recently installed

+### Obsidian Integration Issues
+- Verify Obsidian is running with API enabled
+- Check that your API URL and vault name are correct
+- Ensure the target file and block ID exist in your vault
+- Confirm your Obsidian API key has proper permissions

 ## Privacy & Security

 - API keys are stored locally in VS Code's encrypted secret storage
 - Code diffs are sent to your chosen AI provider for analysis
+- Obsidian API keys are stored securely and only used for your configured vault
 - No data is stored or logged by the FastCommit extension
 - All communication uses HTTPS encryption